 This feature is not available in all versions of SketchBook.
 In some versions, the Pin feature is in a marking menu, in others it replaces the marking menu.

 Using the Brush Palette in SketchBook for Desktop

 Looking for more brushes?
 Check out the Brush Library!
 Think synthetic, effect, glow, smudge, blend, or texture.
 There are options for randomizing color, opacity, and size, and so much more.
 Create custom brushes and assign personalized icons to them.
 Share them with friends or colleagues.
 Even make your favorite ones more accessible through marking menus, add them to the palette, or load an entire set into the palette.

 If you are interested in pressure-sensitivity, check out this video:

 Using the Brush Palette in SketchBook for Mobile

-With the tablet subscription version, you will have a default set of brushes in the Brush Palette and more in the Brush Editor.
+On a tablet, you will have a default set of brushes in the Brush Palette and more in the Brush Editor.
 You can also access the Brush Library for more brushes, by tapping the brush in the Double Puck.
 You can customize your brushes and more.
 See Brush Properties for the details.